Open Letter to Prof. Denis Rancourt

 I would immediately call your attention to the work of Dr. Mark Bailey, who has deconstructed virology itself in a 2022 paper called “A Farewell to Virology.”
 This paper dismantles the absurd methods used to prop up the claims of virologists.
 I know you’re aware of ViroLIEgy.com, as you have promoted this page in the past.

-1. The work of Christine Massey and her colleagues demonstrates that more than 200 governments and institutions admit they do not have a sample of SARS-CoV-2 taken from a human host.
+1. The work of Christine Massey and her colleagues demonstrates that more than 217 governments and health institutions in 40 countries unanimously admit they do not have a sample of SARS-CoV-2 taken from a human host.
 People may claim this is based on a “language game,” though often, the top attorneys at the organizations are answering these Freedom of Information Law (FOIL/FOIA) requests.

 The very institutions claiming there is a virus all say the same thing: they do not have a sample taken from a human host, and no record of anyone else obtaining a sample.
 This should end the discussion.
 You may listen to an in-depth interview with Ms. Massey on a recent edition of my program.